wbiker/rules_dotnet/README.rst

 This is a minimal viable set of C# bindings for building C# code with Core_, Net_ and Mono_.
 It's still pretty rough but it works.

+**Warning: on Windows requires minimum 1.1.0 version of bazel (due to improper symbolic link targets handling in previous versions).**

 Caveats
 -------